 Creating a Crohn's disease diet plan

-In ulcerative colitis, the colon is inflamed and the small intestine works normally.
 With Crohn's disease, the small intestine can be inflamed, making it hard to digest and absorb key nutrients from food.
-The lack of sufficient nutrients, along with a poor appetite, can lead to malnutrition for people with Crohn's disease.
-That malnutrition may result from alterations in taste, reduced food or nutrient intake, lack of sufficient nutrients or the inflammatory bowel disease process itself.
+The lack of sufficient nutrients, along with a poor appetite, can lead to malnutrition.

 Which foods should I avoid with a Crohn's disease diet plan?

 The foods that trigger symptoms differ for each person with Crohn's disease.
 To know which foods to leave out of your diet plan, you'll need to determine which foods trigger yours.
-Many people with Crohn's disease find that the foods on the following list aggravate symptoms during disease flare ups.
+Keeping a symptom diary can help identify trigger foods.
+Many people with Crohn's disease find that the foods on the following list aggravate symptoms during disease flare-ups.
 So it's likely that at least some of these listed foods will trigger your symptoms:

 - Milk and dairy products